Brannnny/Disaster-Response-Model/README.md

 ## Introduction

 Used Data Engineering framework for data transformation purposes; built machine learning model, and created API for proper Disaster response routing.
-Emergency calls are channeled to the appropriate agencies.
+Ensures emergency calls are channeled to the appropriate agencies.

 ## Databases